 Richard Dunn, The Land (High Hills and the Gorge) 1988-2004, Acrylic and moulding compound on cotton duck, 170 x 230cm University Art Collection UA2013.3

 Germ Warfare 1994, an acrylic painting by the late Harry ‘HJ’ Wedge, an Indigenous man of the Wirajuri nation.
 HJ’s paintings often combine black humour with stories of life on the Cowra Mission, where he grew up, but here he depicts the bringing of small pox and other life threatening diseases to Australia at the time of colonisation.
 In a style reminiscent of comic book imagery, he outlines his figures with wavy lines to give a hallucinatory and disorienting sense of some grim scenes of Indigenous-European contact.

 Harry ‘HJ’ Wedge, Germ Warfare 1994 Synthetic polymer paint on canvas 154 x 180 x 4cm University of Sydney Union Collection USU1996.8

 Alan Spackman is a modernist and contemporary art researcher, art educator and artist exhibiting in Sydney.
-He holds degrees in visual arts, art history and museum studies at the University of Sydney.
+He holds degrees in visual arts, art history, education and museum studies at the University of Sydney.
 He is a contract Art Gallery educator with Sydney University Museums.
 Born in Sydney and being a fourth generation Australian, he also shares a wealth of local social history and architectural knowledge on his art tours.